citp/privacy-policy-historical/n/no/nom/nomadesk.com.md

-> *The following text is extracted and transformed from the nomadesk.com privacy policy that was archived on 2008-06-13.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20080613215721id_/http%3A//www.nomadesk.com/index.php%3Fid%3Dprivacy) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the nomadesk.com privacy policy that was archived on 2008-12-17.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20081217055547id_/http%3A//www.nomadesk.com/privacy) for the most accurate reproduction.*

-# World’s First Virtual Fileserver for SMBs and Nomadic Professionals: Privacy
+# Telecommuting software | Collaboration Software | Remote Area Desktop File Sharing

 ## General

-**NomaDesk is developed by** **[Aventiv](https://web.archive.org/web/20080613215721id_/http%3A//www.nomadesk.com/index.php?id=aventiv "Opens internal link in current window") ****NV (Ltd.), with EU office at Xavier De Cocklaan 66-5, B-9830  Sint-Martens-Latem, Belgium and US office at 17011 Beach Blvd.
-Suite 900, Huntington Beach CA 92647.**
+**NomaDesk is developed by Aventiv** **NV (Ltd.), with EU office at Xavier De Cocklaan 66-5, B-9830  Sint-Martens-Latem, Belgium and US office at 6123 Abercorn Avenue, Atlanta GA 30346.**

 When you visit <http://www.nomadesk.com/> or <http://www.aventiv.com/> , our web server automatically recognizes your IP address but not your email address.
 With each visit to our web site we store your email address (if you have communicated this to us), as well as any information you have voluntarily provided to us (e.g., contact information, research information and/or site registration), to: